deanturpin/superdean.com/reviews.md

 ### Seiko 5 Sport

 Rugged tool watches that will probably never see any water let alone 100m of it.
+You can get involved for less than £300.

 ![Seiko 5 Sport](seiko_5_sport.jpg)